Constructing a T-test for Value Function Comparison of Individualized Treatment Regimes in the Presence of Multiple

-Based on the t-test result, the value functions are not significantly different, with a p-value of 0.18 for the Q-learning personalized treatment rule compared to assigning all individuals to treatment $A=1$ (Table \ref{tab:chns_original_valuediff}).
-This suggests that a personalized approach does not significantly outperform the population-level physical activity recommendations for doing physical activity for more than five hours per week.The results presented herein pertain to the test set, which is essential for evaluating the model’s generalizability to new, unseen data.
+Based on the t-test result, the value functions are not significantly different, with a p-value of 0.156 for the Q-learning personalized treatment rule compared to assigning all individuals to treatment $A=1$ (Table \ref{tab:chns_original_valuediff}).
+This suggests that a personalized approach can achieve a similar hypertension risk as the population-level physical activity recommendations for doing physical activity for more than five hours per week.The results presented herein pertain to the test set, which is essential for evaluating the model’s generalizability to new, unseen data.
 A comparison of model performance between the training and test sets is provided in Appendix Figure \ref{fig:chns_valuesupp} and Figure \ref{fig:chns_valuediffsupp}.
 The training set results closely mirror those of the test set, underscoring the model’s stability; however, the test set results are emphasized as they more accurately reflect the model’s anticipated performance in real-world applications.